cirosantilli/arm-assembly-cheat/registers.md

 ## PC

+## Program counter

+## R15

+PC is an alias for `R15`, which is the program counter.

-Points to the instruction after the next: <http://stackoverflow.com/questions/24091566/understanding-the-nature-of-arm-pc-register>
+Points to the instruction *after* the next: <http://stackoverflow.com/questions/24091566/understanding-the-nature-of-arm-pc-register>

 Linked to old 3-stage pipeline, which beyond their expectations became 15 :-)

+## CPSR

+## Current Program Status Register

+Holds flags, some influence operations, other are outputs of operations like equality / greater than.